-Overall, groundwater levels are declining in the Subbasin, but there is no evidence of chronic decline.
-While water levels in the Sierra Valley Subbasin show seasonal fluctuations, temporary downward trends during drought period, and recovery during wet periods, the overall trend for most of the wells is downward.
-SGMA regulations also require the GSP to identify future conditions (over 50 years) that may lead to chronically declining water levels.
-For example, increased periods of drought are preventing the complete recovery of levels that would happen in normal and wet years, thus creating the decline discussed in the plan.

-Operationally, an undesirable result for the groundwater level SMC would occur when more than 10% (4 or more of the 36 wells) of RMPs for groundwater levels in the Subbasin fall below their minimum threshold (MT) for two consecutive years.
-Measurable objectives (MOs) were defined as the average groundwater elevation observed after January 1, 2015, which correspond to present-day groundwater levels and imply a management goal to maintain these levels.
-MOs were rounded to the nearest integer to ease interpretability.
-The triggers for an initial investigation that may result in management actions will be if two wells fall below MT for two consecutive years or if four wells fall below the MT in a single year.

-Chronic lowering of groundwater levels is directly correlated with reduction of groundwater storage.
-Groundwater storage is the three-dimensional equivalent of groundwater level (one-dimensional) over an area.
-Reduction in groundwater storage generally indicates groundwater level decline and vice versa.
-Thus, groundwater levels may be used as a proxy for groundwater storage, and the potential causes and identification of Undesirable Results related to reduction in groundwater storage are identical to those related to chronic lowering of groundwater levels

-Significant and unreasonable depletion of interconnected surface water (ISW) due to groundwater extraction will be identified if ISW depletion exceeds the maximum depletion rates indicated in the monitoring record from January 2000 to January 2021.
-At the time of writing, these rates have not been calculated and depend on results from the Sierra Valley integrated hydrologic model.
-However, this GSP acknowledges that ISW depletion is occurring, but this depletion is not significant and unreasonable.
-The conservative approach of not worsening ISW gradients is taken to ensure that previously unexperienced effects do not occur in the Subbasin.
-These management objectives are quantitatively achieved by maintaining groundwater levels near ISW at historical levels, which thereby maintains hydraulic gradients and ISW depletion.

-Groundwater quality in the SV Subbasin is generally good and well-suited for the municipal, domestic, agricultural, and other existing and potential beneficial uses designated for groundwater in the Water Quality Control Plan for the Sacramento River Basin and the San Joaquin River Basin (Basin Plan).
-Based on the water quality assessment, constituents of concern in the SV Subbasin were deemed to include nitrate, total dissolved solids (TDS), arsenic, boron, pH, iron, manganese, and MTBE.
-SMCs are defined for two constituents: nitrate and TDS.
-Undesirable Results for groundwater quality occur when any water quality RMP exceeds concentration MTs for nitrate or TDS at a number of RMPs greater than the number of RMPs that show exceedances at the time of writing (2021-09-01).
-Statistical evaluation of groundwater quality data obtained from the monitoring network will be performed.
-The MTs for constituents of concern are shown in Table ES - 1, which show "rulers" for each of the two identified constituents of concern, with the associated MTs, MOs, and triggers.
-MOs are detailed in the following subsection.
+- Overall, groundwater levels are declining in the Subbasin, but there is no evidence of chronic - decline.
+While water levels in the Sierra Valley Subbasin show seasonal fluctuations, temporary - downward trends during drought period, and recovery during wet periods, the overall trend for - most of the wells is downward.
+SGMA regulations also require the GSP to identify future - conditions (over 50 years) that may lead to chronically declining water levels.
+For example, - increased periods of drought are preventing the complete recovery of levels that would happen - in normal and wet years, thus creating the decline discussed in the plan. - 241 Significant and unreasonable depletion of interconnected surface water (ISW) due to - groundwater extraction will be identified if ISW depletion exceeds the maximum depletion rates - indicated in the monitoring record from January 2000 to January 2021.
+At the time of writing, - these rates have not been calculated and depend on results from the Sierra Valley integrated - hydrologic model.
+However, this GSP acknowledges that ISW depletion is occurring, but this - 246 depletion is not significant and unreasonable.
+The conservative approach of not worsening ISW 247 gradients is taken to ensure that previously unexperienced effects do not occur in the Subbasin. - gradients is taken to ensure that previously unexperienced effects do not occur in the Subbasin.
+These management objectives are quantitatively achieved by maintaining groundwater levels - near ISW at historical levels, which thereby maintains hydraulic gradients and ISW depletion. - 250 Groundwater guality in the SV Subbasin is generally good and well-suited for the municipal, - domestic, agricultural, and other existing and potential beneficial uses designated for - groundwater in the Water Quality Control Plan for the Sacramento River Basin and the - 253 San Joaquin River Basin (Basin Plan).
+Based on the water quality assessment, constituents of - 254 concern in the SV Subbasin were deemed to include nitrate, total dissolved solids (TDS), - arsenic, boron, pH, iron, manganese, and MTBE.
+SMCs are defined for two constituents: nitrate - and TDS. - 257 Sierra Valley has experienced land subsidence in the past and some land subsidence continues - into the present day.
+Subsidence has occurred in varying areas in Sierra Valley over time and - 259 has overlapped with areas of significant groundwater pumping.
+The Sierra Valley subsurface - 260 geology is typical of Californian mountain valleys, and predominantly composed of eroded, - 261 alluvial, sedimentary deposits (e.g., clay, silt, sand, and gravel).
+The clay deposits are - 262 particularly susceptible to inelastic compression resulting in land subsidence when significant - levels of drawdown have occurred. - 264 Monitoring is fundamental to measure progress toward Plan management goals.
+The monitoring - networks described in this GSP support data collection to monitor the SV Subbasin's - sustainability indicators which include the lowering of groundwater levels, reduction of - groundwater storage, depletion of interconnected surface water, degradation of water quality, - and land subsidence.
+For each SMC, Representative Monitoring Points (RMPs) are a sub- - component of the overall monitoring network which collectively "represent" hydrologic conditions - that permit the evaluation of sustainable groundwater management.
+SMC are measured at

-Table ES - 1: Constituents of Concern and the Associated Maximum Thresholds andTriggers

-Constituent Regulatory Threshold Maximum Threshold (MT), Concentration Maximum Threshold, Number of RMPs Exceeding MT Concentration Nitrate as Nitrogen 10 mg/L (Primary MCL - Title 22) 5 mg/L, trigger only 0 9 mg/L, trigger only 10 mg/L, MT Total Dissolved Solids (TDS) 500 mg/L (Secondary MCL - Title 22) 275 mg/L, trigger only 3

-Sierra Valley has experienced land subsidence in the past and some land subsidence continues into the present day.
-Subsidence has occurred in varying areas in Sierra Valley over time and has overlapped with areas of significant groundwater pumping.
-The Sierra Valley subsurface geology is typical of Californian mountain valleys, and predominantly composed of eroded, alluvial, sedimentary deposits (e.g., clay, silt, sand, and gravel).
-The clay deposits are particularly susceptible to inelastic compression resulting in land subsidence when significant levels of drawdown have occurred.

-Currently, groundwater levels offer the best available information to estimate potential land subsidence for the Subbasin.
-For the first five years, the GSP will use groundwater elevation as a proxy for land subsidence.
-Within the first five years of plan implementation, effort will be made to demonstrate more robust correlations with different subsidence data types, and an adaptive methodology for assessing land subsidence will be developed to supplement the groundwater level proxy.
-This will incorporate groundwater levels, ground-based elevation surveys, and satellite-based InSAR data.

-Monitoring is fundamental to measure progress toward Plan management goals.
-The monitoring networks described in this GSP support data collection to monitor the SV Subbasin's sustainability indicators which include the lowering of groundwater levels, reduction of groundwater storage, depletion of interconnected surface water, degradation of water quality, and land subsidence.
-For each SMC, Representative Monitoring Points (RMPs) are a sub-component of the overall monitoring network which collectively "represent" hydrologic conditions that permit the evaluation of sustainable groundwater management.
-SMC are measured at RMPs.
-Monitoring data collected at the RMPs will be used to track spatial and temporal changes in groundwater conditions that may result from projects and actions that are part of GSP implementation.
-Per SGMA requirements, the goal of the monitoring networks is to demonstrate progress towards achieving Measurable Objectives (MO) described in the Plan, to monitor impacts to the beneficial uses or users of groundwater, to monitor changes in groundwater conditions relative to MOs, and minimum or maximum thresholds; and, to quantify annual changes in water budget components.
+- 271 RMPs.
+Monitoring data collected at the RMPs will be used to track spatial and temporal - changes in groundwater conditions that may result from projects and actions that are part of - 273 GSP implementation.
+Per SGMA requirements, the goal of the monitoring networks is to - demonstrate progress towards achieving Measurable Objectives (MO) described in the Plan, to - 275 monitor impacts to the beneficial uses or users of groundwater, to monitor changes in - groundwater conditions relative to Mos, and minimum or maximum thresholds; and, to quantify - annual changes in water budget components.